TKmist/smICA/EXTRACT_AND_FILTER_PTU/README.md

 _some-file_LT_ch_2.npy_  - the numpy array for fluorescence lifetime values (filtered) per pixel; Channel 2,
 _some-file_taus_ch_1.pck_  - the decay pattern for Channel 1 stored in the form of pandas pickle,
 _some-file_taus_ch_2.pck_  - the decay pattern for Channel 2 is stored as a pandas pickle.
+_some-1317_fulltaus_ch_1.pck_  - the decay pattern for Channel 1 stored in the form of pandas pickle, recorded for full time spectrum (important in PIE mode), _some-1317_fulltaus_ch_1.pck_  - the decay pattern for Channel 2 is stored as a pandas pickle, recorded for full time spectrum (important in PIE mode).

 ## References